Applying to Doctoral Studies at Turku School of Economics

 Turku School of Economics offers the following postgraduate degrees: Doctor of Science in Economics and Business Administration, Doctor of Philosophy and Doctor of Social Sciences.
 The application periods are in accordance with the application periods of University of Turku Graduate School (UTUGS).
 The application period is twice a year: in spring term and in autumn term.

-Doctoral candidates at Turku School of Economics may belong either to the Doctoral Programme of Turku School of Economics (all majors) or to the Doctoral Programme in Mathematics and Computer Sciences (MATTI) (Information Systems Science as major subject).
+Doctoral researchers at Turku School of Economics may belong either to the Doctoral Programme of Turku School of Economics (all majors except Health Economics), to the Doctoral Programme in Technology (Information Systems Science as major subject) or to the Doctoral Programme in Clinical Research (Health Economics as major subject).

 In addition to the selection criteria of Turku School of Economics, Doctoral Programmes have their own application enclosure requirements so applicants must follow carefully the instructions of the Doctoral Programme they are applying to.
 They publish a call for applications before each application period that can be found from the webpages of the Doctoral Programme: